cunybpl/nycet_pnp/src/content/guides/soos/supply-air-temperature-reset.md

 **Economizing and Direct Control Ventilation (DCV)** – These two SOOs both control the outdoor air damper, which in turn impacts the temperature and relative humidity of the mixed air.
 The mixed air is then conditioned to meet the SATsp.
 While SATR operates independently of the outside air damper position, economizing and DCV will impact the amount of energy used to condition the air.
 Therefore, economizing and DCV should be applied consistently between pre- and post-retrofit conditions to properly evaluate the impact of SATR.

 **Static Pressure Reset** – SATR and static pressure reset have a complicated interaction.
 Both SOOs seek to modulate when demand is moderate.
 As the SATsp is modulated, the zones may call for greater air flow, which means higher pressure is generated, contrary to the goal of the static pressure reset algorithm.
-Taylor (2016) points out that the two algorithms operate on different time scales, and therefore concerns that they work against each other are misplaced.
-SAT is reset gradually through the day, while static pressure resets may happen frequently within an hour.
+Taylor (2016) points out that the two algorithms operate on different time scales, and therefore concerns that they work against each other are misplaced.[^1] SAT is reset gradually through the day, while static pressure resets may happen frequently within an hour.
 Nevertheless, static pressure reset should be applied consistently between pre- and post-retrofit conditions.

 ## SATR SOO Calculation Methodology